apmiller108/beatbrain/PROJECT.md

 Used Claude to produce another techno playlist with a custom system message that contained instructions for harmonic mixing.

-### \<2025-08-08 Fri\> Scafolded Electon app
-setup Electron desktop application using React, Bootstrap, and Vite.

-### \<2025-08-10 Sun\> Added ESlint and Prettier

-### \<2025-08-10 Sun\> Application Database Setup

-- Implemented application SQLite database using better-sqlite3 library for storing user preferences and settings
-- Created `appDatabase.js` class
-with methods for managing settings and user preferences across two tables (`app_settings` and `user_preferences`)
-- Integrated database initialization into Electron main process with proper cleanup on app exit

-### \<2025-09-04 Fri\> Mixxx Database module
-- Created mixxxDatabase.js module for connecting and reading from the mixxx database.

 # TODOS

+## TODOs for initial project setup
+### DONE: Setup Electron app
+- [x] setup Electron desktop application using React, Bootstrap, and Vite.
+- [x] add eslint and prettier
+## TODOs for Database modules
+### DONE: create database modules and initialize them on application startup
+- [x] Create `appDatabase.js` class with methods for managing settings and user preferences across two tables (`app_settings` and `user_preferences`)
+- [x] Integrated App database initialization into Electron main process with proper cleanup on app exit
+- [x] Created `mixxxDatabase.js` module for connecting and reading from the mixxx database.
 ## TODOs for Feature: Core Navigation & Status (Phase 1)
 ### DONE: Create view routing system
 - [x] Add navigation state management to App.jsx with default view as ‘playlist’